okuna/aerocenter.site/README.md

 Students are required to memorize a selection of aircraft characteristics.
 The grid is a simple flash card game with the added benefit of pictures to help with memorization.

+Aircraft are sorted into columns indicating their speed (in knots, at the top row), and type (1 P S = single engine, piston, small).

 # Radar

 ![Radar Screenshot](/images/radar.png)

-The most ambitious and complex app in the AeroCenter Site suite.
-It is an interactive ERAM radar simulation which uses requestAnimationFrame() to update at 60 fps.
-Rather than use canvas, I went for a vector-based approach.
-To control the targets, I wrote a basic command line interpreter that uses real ERAM commands.
-Multiple ERAM commands can be saved into a script which can then be used to create entire scenarios.
+The radar simulator is the most ambitious and complex app in the AeroCenter Site suite.
+It is an interactive ERAM radar simulation which uses `requestAnimationFrame()` to update at 60 frames per second.

+This app contains a basic command line interpreter which is modeled after real ERAM commands.
+For instance, the user can enter a `fp` command to generate a target with a flight plan and speed, which will appear on the map and fly to the points provided in the flight plan.
+Other commands can adjust a plane's altitude or simulate a point out to adjacent sectors.

+One challenge was mapping the screen coordinate space (in pixels) to real world coordinates.
+The map's real world location was determined using the location of JAN VORTAC (in the center of the screen).
+The app contains a database of all airports and navigation fixes in the country, which allows targets to actually "fly" to any airport offscreen in the correct direction.

+Multiple commands can be saved as a script which are activated according to the clock.
+This allows the user to generate scenarios with airplanes that automatically take off or fly through the sector.